covacialex/google-books-api-search/README.md

 # Google Books API project

-A small project I did as my final presentation for a programming course using the Model-View-Controller architecture in vanilla JavaScript.
+A small project I did as my final presentation for a programming boot camp using the Model-View-Controller architecture in vanilla JavaScript.
+I'm new to coding and it's my first project.
+Done with love, coffee and a lot of googling.

 ### Features